zarfox94/zarfox94/README.md

 ### 👋 Hello there!
-I'm Felipe Maragano, a passionate developer.
+I'm Felipe Maragano.

-I'm currently focused on backend development and cybersecurity, constantly exploring new technologies and taking on challenges to sharpen my skills.
-I enjoy working on diverse projects, from web development to creating security tools.
+I'm a passionate developer specializing in **backend development** and **cybersecurity**.
+I work on a variety of projects, from web applications to custom security tools, and I'm always eager to learn and improve my skills.

 A fun fact about me: I love **Fire-type Pokémon** because they're as dynamic and fiery as my passion for coding.

 ---

 ### 🛡️ Cybersecurity & Development

 [![TryHackMe Badge](https://i.ibb.co/60q6c5B/Try-Hack-Me-Badge.png)](https://tryhackme.com/p/zarfox)